In this guide

 - Gas

-- The fee paid to Polygon validators for processing a transaction.
-Typically less than $0.01 on Polygon.
+- The expense remitted to Polygon network operators for validating a transaction.
+On Polygon, this typically amounts to less than $0.01 per operation.

 Market Types